MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pin-teams-apps-based-on-license.md

 > [!NOTE]
 > User pinning must be turned on in the global (org-wide default) [app setup policy](teams-app-setup-policies.md) for this feature to take effect.

-The tailored app experience feature is controlled by the **Show tailored apps based on licenses** org-wide app setting on the [Manage apps](manage-apps.md#manage-org-wide-app-settings) page of the Teams admin center.
+The tailored frontline app experience feature is controlled by the **Show tailored apps based on licenses** org-wide app setting on the [Manage apps](manage-apps.md#manage-org-wide-app-settings) page of the Teams admin center.
 If the feature is on, all users in your organization who have an F license will get the tailored app experience.

-Keep in mind that any custom app setup policies assigned to users take precedence.
+Keep in mind that any [custom app setup policies](teams-app-setup-policies.md) assigned to users take precedence.
 This means that if a user already has a custom app setup policy assigned to them, the user gets the configuration that's defined in the custom app setup policy.
 To learn more about how the feature works with existing app setup policies that you've applied in your organization, see the [Scenarios](#scenarios) section of this article.

 This feature is on by default.
 However, if you don't want the tailored app experience provided by Microsoft, you can turn off the feature.
 To turn the feature off or on: